RuiZhang-kwf8/B-Real/README.md

 # BYTESSS

-A Clone of the popular app bereal !
+Zesty Clone of the popular app bereal !